Baked Blueberry and Apple Oatmeal

 - 1 cup fresh blueberries, divided

 - Preheat the oven to 375ºF.
-Mist a 2-quart baking dish with nonstick or olive oil spray.
+Grease a 2-quart baking dish with nonstick or olive oil spray.
 Set aside.

 - In a medium bowl, mix together the oats, half of the nuts, the baking powder, cinnamon and salt.
 In another medium bowl or a large liquid measuring cup, whisk together the milk, maple syrup, egg, butter and vanilla.